AyaNageh1111/STATISTICAL-ANALYSIS-OF-TEXT-FILES/README.md

 - Based on the added file, the GUI should display the following:
   - A plot showing the probability of each of the 26 English characters **case insensitive**.
   - Display the most repeated 5 letters and the numbers of their occurrences in the file.

-  - If a random variable X is defined as a numerical mapping to the English characters, such that a → a, b → 2, · · · , z → 26, the GUI should display:
+-If a random variable X is defined as a numerical mapping to the English characters, such that a → a, b → 2, · · · , z → 26, the GUI should display:

  - Plot the PMF and the CDF of X.
  - The mean of X.
  - The variance of X
  - The skewness1 of X
  - The kurtosis2 of X